-Every description of Hermionie during chapters 80 and 81.
-Reminding you personaly that this is an 11 year old girl that thinks she is about to be thrown to the Dementors.
-(AND has been magicaly convinced that she's guilty to boot!)
+- Every description of Hermione during chapters 80 and 81.
+Reminding you personally that this is an 12-year-old girl that thinks she is about to be thrown to the Dementors.
+(AND has been magically convinced that she's guilty to boot!)

 It should have meant something to her, should have touched her.
 Should have made her felt better inside, that Dumbledore, who had seemed so reluctant before, had now acknowledged her as a hero.She felt nothing.Hermione let her head fall back to the bed, as Madam Pomfrey came and made her drink something that seared her lips like the afterburn of spicy food, and smelled even hotter, and didn't taste like anything at all.
 It meant nothing to her.
 She went on staring up at the distant stone tiles of the ceiling.